CyberTrackerConservation/ctdoc/_pages/smart/polygon-guideline.md

 | **Advantage** | Hands-free; no need to interact with device while walking                     | Greater control; can pause at corners to improve accuracy     |
 | **Risk**      | Points recorded at regular intervals regardless of GPS quality at that moment | Requires ranger to actively monitor and engage with the device |

-> **✓ Recommendation**
->
+{: .important }
-> Use Manual Tap when GPS accuracy is uncertain or the area is small.
+Use Manual Tap when GPS accuracy is uncertain or the area is small.
 Pausing briefly at each corner before tapping gives the GPS time to settle, improving accuracy.

 ### Walking the Boundary